 UD's FUP is a federal housing program aimed at keeping homeless families together and safe and preventing homelessness among young adults (as old as 24) who have spent time in foster care after the age of 16.
-HUD provides FUP Housing Choice Vouchers to Public Housing Authorities who must work in partnership with public child welfare agencies in order to select eligible participants for the program.
+HUD provides FUP Housing Choice Vouchers to public housing authorities (PHAs) who must work in partnership with public child welfare agencies in order to select eligible participants for the program.
 These vouchers can be used to prevent children from entering foster care, to reunite foster children with their parents, and to help ease the transition to adulthood for older former foster youth.
-In 2016, Congress initiated an extensive program to allow PHAs to couple FUP youth vouchers with HUD's Family Self Sufficiency Program.
+In 2016, Congress initiated an extensive program to allow PHAs to couple FUP youth vouchers with HUD's Family Self Sufficiency Program (FSS).
+Through the most recent NOFA,